astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 ---
 title: "Install Astronomer Certified on a Single Virtual Machine"
 navTitle: "Single Node Installation"
-description: "Install a simple Astronomer Certified environment on a single virtual machine."
+description: "Configure a simple Astronomer Certified environment on a single virtual machine."
 ---

 ## Overview

 The Astronomer Certified Python wheel is a distribution of Apache Airflow maintained by Astronomer.
-While functionally identical to Apache Airflow, the Astronomer Certified Python wheel includes additional bug fixes and extended support as described in [Image Support].
+While functionally identical to Apache Airflow, the Astronomer Certified Python wheel includes additional bug and security fixes, as well as extended support from the Astronomer team as described in [Image Support].

-If you want to run Astronomer's distribution of Airflow without a cloud and without using Docker, you can instead install the Astronomer Certified Python wheel on locally controlled virtual machines.
+If you want to run Astronomer's distribution of Airflow without using Docker, you can install the Astronomer Certified Python wheel on either one or many virtual machines.

 This guide provides steps for installing the Python wheel onto a single virtual machine.
 By the end of the setup, you'll have a simple development environment for Airflow running on your local machine.